 Teams are more and more becoming the core of many organizations.
-Wether they are project teams, agile teams or any other form of collaboration that is chosen in a company, the setting in which people collaborate is often teamwise.
-Teams need some time to build up, but well established teams can give a boost to your productivity and quality.
+Whether they are project teams, agile teams or any other form of collaboration that is chosen in a company, the setting in which people collaborate is often teamwise.
+Teams need some time to build up, but well-established long-lived teams can give a boost to your productivity and quality.
 However, setting up teams, and keeping them stable isn’t always that easy.

 Keep teams stable, manage work packages

-The way that Scrum is introduced to teams, and the freedom that teams have to adopt it to their needs and to become self organizing is one of the successfactors for using Scrum and getting benefits.
-Teams have to discovers their own ways of collaboration and organizing the work to be done, where agile coaches can help them with short cycled improvements and with a toolbox of retrospective techniques, to help teams to inspect and adapt their way of working.
+The way that Scrum is introduced to teams, and the freedom that teams have to adapt it to their needs and to become self-organizing is one of the success factors for using Scrum and getting benefits.
+Teams have to discover their own ways of collaboration and organizing the work to be done, where agile coaches can help them with short cycled improvements and with a toolbox of retrospective techniques, to help teams to inspect and adapt their way of working.
 Scrum masters and agile coaches must insist that teams are kept stable, and get the time to develop themselves.

 (This blog was posted may 5, 2011, and updated may 26, 2013: Added more background on the how and why of stable teams).